 After about two days, you can switch to a regular moisturizer, such as:

-Whatever you choose, make sure it’s fragrance-free and it doesn’t contain additives, such as colored dye, that could dry out your skin.
+Whatever you choose, make sure it’s fragrance-free and doesn’t contain additives, such as colored dye, that could dry out your skin.
+When taken care of, your tattoo can be as brilliant as one of these inspiring breast cancer tattoos.

 Polynesian people have long used coconut oil on their tattoos.
 They apply it after the tattoo heals to make the design shine.

 Some websites claim that coconut oil keeps the skin under your tattoo moist and protects against infection.
-Yet there is no scientific evidence that it works.
+Yet there’s no scientific evidence that it works.
 Check with your doctor before putting coconut oil or any other unproven products on your tattoo.

 Side effects and complications